prettydiff/biddle/readme.md

     node biddle uninstall myApplicationName

 ### unpublish
 Will delete a published application by name and remove the application from the published list.
-An application name is required and not the address to the application.

     node biddle unpublish myApplicationName